 Prolonged Exposure for PTSD

-Fear/emotion structures become pathological when someone who has experienced a trauma (e.g., a gas explosion) experiences a stimulus that most people would consider safe (e.g., filling up gas at a gas station or memory/images of gas explosion), responds with a considerable distress (e.g., heart pounding, desire to flee and avoid the situation), and attributes extremely negative meaning about the self, others, or world (e.g., "This situation is extremely dangerous," "I can't handle this").
+Fear/emotion structures become pathological when someone who has experienced a trauma (e.g., a gas explosion) experiences a stimulus that most people would consider safe (e.g., filling up a tank at a gas station or memory/images of gas explosion), responds with a considerable distress (e.g., heart pounding, desire to flee and avoid the situation), and attributes extremely negative meaning about the self, others, or world (e.g., "This situation is extremely dangerous," "I can't handle this.").

 - Memories and reminders of the trauma are not dangerous and can be experienced without significant distress.